pydio/pydio-doc-howto/cells_metrics_with_elastic_stack.md

 network.host: <address>
 ```

-to the address where your elastic is running.
+To the address where your elastic is running.

-after all of the modifications lets start the services,
+Once the modifications are done, start the services,

 ```bash
 sudo systemctl start elasticsearch